SEASONAL SNEEZING - DOES HONEY HELP WITH ALLERGIES?

 Most common allergy medications are anti-histamines.These chemicals are designed to interfere with your natural immune system and stop the body from releasing histamines.
 Some medications are combined with decongestants, which reduce the fluid in the lining of your nose.
 This, in turn, reduces congestion and swelling.
 Common allergy medications can provide full or partial relief from your coughing, wheezing and sneezing, depending on genetics (again) and the severity of the pollen season.

 This is actually a more controversial question than you might think.
 On one side of the debate are those who say that scientific studies do not support the claim that raw honey is beneficial for treating seasonal allergies.
 It is interesting how this side includes a number of allergy doctors and drug companies.
-On the other side are thousands of testimonials from people who have tried it and who say that it works for them.
+On the other side are thousands of testimonials from people who have tried it and who say that honey does help with allergies.
 For example, one customer from Mississippi told us: "I take tupelo honey every day for allergies.
 I have not sneezed from hay fever or been unable to breath for a few years."
 It should be no surprise that beekeepers tend to be in this second group.

 This effect, however, is definitely gradual and does not work for everyone.
 We know of one case where a father was cured of his moderate springtime allergies by using raw honey daily, but his son ate the same honey and it did nothing for his pollen sensitivity.
 In our experience, for best results, at least 2 teaspoons of good quality, raw honey should be consumed daily throughout the entire year.
 And if you are just starting with raw honey, then you should begin this regimen well in advance of springtime (like the winter before).